 Pinduoduo: Social Ecommerce King

 By offering discounts on group purchases, Pinduoduo incentivizes consumers to share deals and therefore market their service.
-This makes the service highly popular in lower-tier cities in China where they have gained great traction resulting in over 600 million monthly active users in 2020.
-Pinduoduo is an excellent cost-friendly alternative to Tmall and JD for global brands with a smaller budget but who are still looking to make an entry into the CBEC industry in China.
+This makes the service highly popular in lower-tier cities in China where they have gained great traction resulting in over 800 million monthly active users in 2023.

 Kaola: Biggest cross-border eCommerce app in China?